mjgm97/ludix-platform/README.md

 ## Add a game

-Copy the template — a complete game already wired into identity, scoring, analytics, and the
+Copy the template, a complete game already wired into identity, scoring, analytics, and the
 leaderboard:

 ```bash